geneontology/protege-tutorial/docs/ObjectProperties.md

 The class hierarchy view in protégé shows subclass/superclass[2] relationships between classes.
 The default class hierarchy view is restricted to showing strict is-a, or sub/super class relationships.
 The existential tree is an alternate class hierarchy view that organise classes into hierarchies based on existential restriction.
 For example, viewing a partonomy along the ‘part of’ existential restriction.

-The existential tree view can be found under Window -&gt; Views -&gt; Existential Tree
+The existential tree view can be found under Window -> Views -> Existential Tree

 ![](./media/image45.png)